evansding123/JobSite/README.md

 ```sh
 npm run db
 ```
-  a.
-For ubuntu users, use the following command: `sudo -i -u postgres`
+- For ubuntu users, use the following command: `sudo -i -u postgres`

 3. Create a config.js file in the root directory with the following layout:
 ```sh